|AAMC MD-PhD Summer Undergraduate Research Programs||

 Offers opportunities for underrepresented minority students to obtain MS degrees in engineering and Ph.D. degrees in engineering and the natural and physical sciences through a program of paid summer internships and graduate financial assistance.

-Award Value: Tuition, fees, and $16,000 stipend.
+Award Value: Tuition, fees, and $16,000 stipend for Full Fellows.
 Includes summer internship with industry sponsor.
 Application fees for member universities can be waived, and reimbursement for GRE test is possible.

 |Benjamin A. Gilman International Scholarship||

-Provides funding for current recipients of Pell Grants to study abroad.
+This scholarship provides funding for current recipients of Pell Grants to study or intern abroad.

-Award Value: $5,000 for undergraduate study up to one year.
-Potential for additional $3000 if also studying a critical language.
+Award Value: $5,000 for undergraduate study up to one year is provided with the potential for additional $3,000 if also studying a critical language.

 |Golden Key Scholar Awards||